 Reaching the road, Karen turned full circle, “Which way is your car?”

 Dianne stood on the road, looking both ways and pointed, “This way.”

 Karen limped alongside Dianne who didn’t fare much better, “I don’t think I can walk much further.”

 "Look!
 A car's coming!”
 Dianne stood in the middle of the road and began waving her arms.

 As the car slowed up, a woman rolled down her window and asked, "Need a ride?"

 Dianne and Karen walked over to the driver’s side.
 “Could you take us to the Big Cypress Preserve parking lot.”

 “You’re in luck!
 I’m going that way, get in,” she offered.
 “You two look like you spent the night here.”

+Arriving at the Cypress Preserve parking lot, Liz parked her car next to Dianne’s Mustang.
 As Karen and Dianne got out, they groaned.
-Every bone in their body was aching.
-“Thank you for the ride,” Karen said, waving good-bye and limped over to the car..
+Every bone in their body ached.
+“Thank you for the ride, Liz,” Karen said.
+She waved good-bye and limped over to the car..

-“I want a hot bath, then sleep without any creepy crawlers, crocs or snakes,” Karen answered, happy their ordeal was over.
+“A hot bath sounds wonderful and I need to catch up on some sleep, too, without worrying about any creepy crawlers, alligators or snakes,” Karen sighed, happy their ordeal was over.